ivw/ezmode-intellij/README.md

 More practical examples can be found in the [.ezmoderc template](src/main/resources/com/github/ivw/ezmode/config/template.ezmoderc)

-## Why EzMode

-Compared to other modal editors like Vim and Kakoune, EzMode is significantly easier if you're already familiar with IntelliJ-style IDEs and integrates tightly with the IDE.
+## Comparison with other modal editors

 EzMode doesn't add as many commands as Vim, for example, but EzMode can use any action that's already available in the IDE.